FernFerret/fernferret.github.io/content/posts/2022/02/upgrading-crds-in-kubernetes/index.md

 that the CRD definition existed at each of these API versions.
 For my cluster this means I was not very good at updating Cert Manager 😞.

-The process is effectively:

-* verify that we don't have any more of the old APIs
-  * this verification should happen in my repo of manifests as k8s will translate versions as I pull them out
-* patch the status to remove the clusters' memory of them
-* upgrade the CRD spec to a version that removes the deprecated versions

 ## Fixing our CRD

 The reason this is "broken" is that the new version no longer has `v1alpha2` in